Weebs-Incorporated/AIMS/README.md

 cp config.example.json config.json
 ```

-Finally enter your Mongo URI and Google client secret into the [config.json](./config.json) file you just created.
+Finally enter your Mongo URI and Discord client ID and secret into the [config.json](./config.json) file you just created.
 There are a lot of other configuration options you can give to the API, a JSON schema for all the values can be found [here](.github/config-schema.json).

 All done!
 You can now run scripts using `pnpm <script name>`, e.g. `pnpm start`.